 Heart To Tail Information

-Heart To Tail is a pet food brand that is exclusive to the grocery store Aldi.
-Aldi, which is originally from Europe, has surged in popularity in the United States over the last decade and is now a staple of many weekly grocery shopping.
+Heart To Tail is a pet food brand that is exclusive to the fast-expanding grocery store Aldi.
+Aldi, which is originally from Europe, has surged in popularity in the United States over the last decade and is now a staple of many’s weekly grocery shopping.

 Given that Heart To Tail is an Aldi exclusive pet food brand, it can not be purchased from other retail pet food stores and is only found within Aldi stores.

-In addition, you can not purchase Heart To Tail online from large pet food websites like Chewy and Petflow.
+In addition, you can not purchase Heart To Tail online from any of the large pet food websites like Chewy and Petflow.

 Heart To Tail Product Range

 It is difficult to ascertain the full extent of the Heart To Tail product range as there is limited information online, but from what we can gather, they have a moderately sized product range.

 This includes a mix of dry dog food, wet/canned dog food, and some dog treats.
 There are notable more wet/canned recipes available from Heart To Tail than dry recipes.

 Heart To Tail does not focus on the distinction between grain-free and grain-inclusive food like many other brands.

 In addition, it appears that Heart To Tail does not produce many of the popular specialized dog food recipes such as those for puppies, senior dogs, or large breed dogs.